Nutrition & Food Security

 The Public Health Institute views nutrition and diet as fundamental building blocks to good health.
-We are committed to reducing obesity and improving diets through a multitude of proven wellness strategies, including behavior change interventions, policy and advocacy, place-based approaches, school wellness programs, and working in tandem with community development and other sectors to increase access to affordable and local healthy fruits and vegetables.
+We address nutrition, food security and the food system through a multitude of proven wellness strategies, including behavior change interventions, policy and advocacy, place-based approaches, school wellness programs, and working in tandem with community development and other sectors to increase access to affordable and local healthy fruits and vegetables.
+PHI uses research and evidence-based approaches through the lens of health equity and social justice.
+We provide expertise in capacity building, curriculum design, school-based wellness, health in all policies, food security, and programs to strengthen local leaders to advocate for better policies.if($topic['resources_tools']) : ?>

 Resources and Tools